aBeatNikFordist/mental-graffiti/Logic.md

 (i was bobbing and weaving around pot-holes)
 ‘No, officer.’
 “Mind if I take a look in the back?”
-(there’s only free weights to hold down my first car: literally, the white Dude, Where’s My Car? car--for correcting fishtails on snowy, new england roads that you do not Drive Slow on, homie)
+(there’s only free-weights to hold down my first car: literally, the white Dude, Where’s My Car? car--for correcting fishtails on snowy, new england roads that you do not Drive Slow on, homie)
 ‘Sure.’
 (finds nothing)
 “Step out of the car.”